 Once the hard-core “gipsy” phase was over, I finally settled near Saluzzo, in the Cuneo area, and, almost immediately, I started setting up a small recording studio in order to give my compositions a wider arrangement.
 Since I was a boy, the art of recording and coloring a piece of music have always fascinated me.
 That’s perhaps one of the greatest heritage received from the Beatles and the veneration I have for their studio masterpieces.

 After a first try with a CD containing some of the cover tunes I usually play in the street, I finally released “Taste”, my very first album, written in collaboration with Corrado Gallo, a friend of mine and gifted composer.
-There’s still a lot to do and learn, but I can say this is surely a good starting point for all the future projects I’m already working on: new songs for my second album, a new single, a video clip for the new single and so on.

 Like I often think, having to be a guitarist and a singer, an author and a composer, an arranger and a sound engineer, it’s no easy task and some compromises surely peep out here and there, among my music notes.
 However, I believe that (and in a much greater way, I hope) among these same notes is clearly visible the passion and talent that give breath and movement to that music, making it one with my life, my experience and the desire to create something beautiful and unique.